fentec-project/gofe/README.md

 // master keys for all the encryptors.
 It also derives the FE
 // key derivedKey for the decryptor. modulusLength := 2048
-multiDDH, _ := simple.NewDDHMulti(numClients, l, modulusLength, bound)
+multiDDH, _ := simple.NewDDHMultiPrecomp(numClients, l, modulusLength, bound)
 pubKey, secKey, _ := multiDDH.GenerateMasterKeys()
 derivedKey, _ := multiDDH.DeriveKey(secKey, Y)